Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Algorithms for Learning and Quantizing Linear Models

 \subsection{Democratic Quantization (DQ)}

-A primary reason why the random codebook construction of \textbf{RCM} results in exponential complexity is because the elements of $\Xcal$ are drawn at random from $\Sbb^{d-1}$; completely agnostic to the input to the quantizer $\Xv$.
-Randomness in the codebook is useful and in Sec. \ref{subsec:democratic_quantization} and \ref{subsec:near_democratic_quantization}, we construct structured random codebooks that result in close to optimal polynomial-time model quantization schemes.\\

-In \textbf{DQ}, the scheme for estimating and quantizing the magnitude remains the same as in Sec. \ref{subsec:naive_learning_and_quantization}.
-But instead of uniformly quantizing the direction $\sv^* = \Winv\Xv/\lVert \Winv\Xv \rVert_2$, we propose to quantize the solution of the following:
+Since \textbf{RCM} is practically infeasible, we now propose \textbf{DQ} that gives us a close to optimal polynomial-time scheme.
+In \textbf{DQ}, the scheme for estimating and quantizing the magnitude remains the same as in \S \ref{subsec:naive_learning_and_quantization}.
+But instead of uniformly quantizing $\sv = \Xinv\yv/\lVert \Xinv\yv \rVert_2$, we quantize the solution of: